 You are not allowed to possess a short-barreled rifle or sawed-off shotgun in Alabama.
 It is a Class C felony and can bring a $15,000 fine and 10 years in prison.

 Unless you have had your rights restored, someone who is a felon cannot legally own a gun or use one in self-defense in Alabama.
+Also, you cannot possess a firearm if you have been convicted of committing or attempting to commit a violent offense, including domestic violence, those designated as alcoholics or drug addicts, and those who cause harm on the grounds of a public school.

 According to the Gifford’s Law Center to Prevent Gun Violence, a patchwork of different state laws regarding open carry can increase conflict and potentially endanger public safety.